dpembo/e2stream-installer/e2stream-installer/readme.txt

 ---------------------------------------------------------

-E2Stream – the Enigma2 Samsung SMART TV Streaming App
+E2Stream Â– the Enigma2 Samsung SMART TV Streaming App

 Browse and watch channels from your Enigma2 set top box on a Samsung SMART TV connected to the same local network.